Onix-Systems/zabbix-deployment/readme.md

-## Be aware of environment's state using Zabbix solution
+## Be aware of environment's state by using Zabbix solution
 [![Build Status](https://travis-ci.org/Onix-Systems/zabbix-deployment.svg?branch=master)](https://travis-ci.org/Onix-Systems/zabbix-deployment)

 ### About